-Players will take control of Talaal, the last of God’s seven masks to fight their way through baddies and bosses, whilst ducking and weaving through the storm of abilities and threats.
-Players are given the ability to upgrade the protagonist, to make each attempt and playthrough feel unique against the next.
+Players will take control of Talaal, the last of God’s seven masks, to fight their way through baddies and bosses whilst ducking and weaving through the storm of abilities and threats.
+Players are given the ability to upgrade the protagonist and make each attempt and playthrough feel unique.

-Whilst the team at MGN are busily readying our first impressions of the game, and giving you a breakdown of what to expect: what we think is done well, and not done well – this is what we think the Overpowered Team has done right thus far, in the early stages of release.
+While the team at MGN are busily readying our first impressions of the game and giving you a breakdown of what to expect, this is what we think the Overpowered Team has done right thus far.

 1. Instantly Eye-Grabbing Visuals

 Godstrike looks good.
-That much is clear already.
+That much is already clear.
 Even from early press of the game, we were anticipating something with a very vibrant and impressive art style.
-But, now that the game is released and the full features can be assessed without the bias of what the studio is proud of and wanting to exhibit, it is clear that these early press release visuals were no bluff.
+But now that the game is released and the full features can be assessed without bias, it’s clear that these early press release visuals were no bluff.

 2. Studio Interaction

-If you’ve been following the team on any of their social media, you will see just how passionate they are about what they’ve made.
+If you’ve been following the team on any of their social media, you’ll see just how passionate they are about what they’ve made.
 They’re interacting with people excited about the game, they’re giving away keys, helping charities.
-Through these interactions you can really tell that Godstrike is a labor of love.
+Through these interactions, you can really tell that Godstrike is a labor of love.

-Players noticed an issue with one of the bosses, Mobus.
-That has already been patched.
-Day one hiccup is solved instantly.
+Case in point: players noticed an issue with one of the bosses, Mobus.
+They raised the issue and it has already been patched.
+Day one hiccup solved instantly.
 Not many studios can boast the ability or attitude necessary to do the same.

-Godstrike is currently on sale to celebrate its launch, and is currently sitting at 20% off on both of its platforms – the Steam store, and the Nintendo Switch.
-But even without this discount, the price they’re asking for seems generous for how much enjoyment and content there is to be found within Godstrike.
+Godstrike is currently on sale to celebrate its launch, and is sitting at 20% off on both of its platforms – the Steam store, and the Nintendo Switch.
+But even without this discount, the price they’re asking for seems generous for how much enjoyment and content there is to be found within the game.

-You’ve got a gorgeous game, that the studio is obviously dedicated to, and it’s not costing your and arm and a leg.
+You’ve got a gorgeous game, that the studio is obviously dedicated to, and it doesn’t cost an arm and a leg.
 That’s a pass mark in our book.

-That’s going to just about cut it for our perception on how Godstrike is faring thus far with its release.
-Be sure to keep an eye our for our upcoming video reviews, guides, howto videos and general Godstrike coverage.
+That’s going to just about it for our perception on how Godstrike is faring thus far with its release.
+Be sure to keep an eye out for our upcoming video reviews, guides, how-to videos, and general Godstrike coverage.